gango-anan/crypto-scraper/README.md

 bin/main.rb
 - Open scrape.csv file crypto-scraper in using any spreadsheet application such as MS Excel for windows platform and OpenOffice Spreadsheet for linux platforms.

+## Run Test
+- Open your terminal and run the following test command to test the application rspec --format documentation

 ## Author